wazuh/wazuh-documentation/source/deployment-options/docker/upgrading-wazuh-docker.rst

       # docker-compose up -d

 #.
-We copy all the necessary files from the wazuh.manager container to the corresponding docker volumes.
+Copy all the necessary files from the wazuh.manager container to the corresponding docker volumes.
 The docker volume directory path is the default, if you use a different path, you must modify the value of the ``DOCKER_VOLUME_PATH`` variable:

    .. code-block::